secretnodes/secretnodes.org/docs/readme.md

 ## Community

-For real time community support for your secretnode vist us at [Enigma Node-Help](https://discord.gg/rNRjKFy).
+For real time community support for your secretnode vist our channel in Discord at [Node-Help](https://discord.gg/rNRjKFy).

 ## Donate